-However, subcontractors may have access to the position and "bounding box" of the Robscan;

-hence, χMCF definition shall contain some "abstract" data; FE processors may address the danger of inconsistency by taking both levels of information from the same configuration file.
-So, it is at the responsibility of the companies’ admins to have consistent data in that file.
+However, subcontractors may have access to the position and "bounding box" of the Robscan, therefore, χMCF definition shall contain some "abstract" data; FE processors may address the danger of inconsistency by taking both levels of information from the same configuration file, therefore it is the responsibility of the companies’ admins to have consistent data in that file.

-Since the exact shape of the Robscan pattern is 3rd party intellectual property, it cannot be part of χMCF definition.
+Since the exact shape of the Robscan pattern is third party intellectual property, it cannot be part of χMCF definition.
 It is referred to by just a string attribute "pattern".
-Possible values of attribute "pattern" are not subject of standard: In general, they are very OEM specific.
-However, to provide a minimum amount of information, width and length of the pattern are given by attributes "pattern_width" and "pattern_length".
+Possible values of an attribute "pattern" are not the subject of this document: In general, they are very OEM specific.
+However, to provide a minimum amount of information, width and length of the pattern are given by the attributes "pattern_width" and "pattern_length".

 A Robscan is denoted by an element <robscan/>.
-This element is described completely by its attribute and nested elements.
+This element is described completely by its attribute and nested elements as shown in Table 39.